http4k/http4k/src/docs/blog/http4k_v4/index.md

 The [OpenTelemetry](https://opentelemetry.io/) project describes itself as...
 > **"... a collection of tools, APIs, and SDKs.
 You use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior." - OpenTelemetry.io**

-It's a great project run by the CNCF and very well fits in with the ethos that the [http4k] team believes in.
-As with all [http4k] integration modules, we want to enable [http4k] developers to be able to plug in their apps as simply as possible - in this case, just configure the OpenTelemetry API or Java-agent, then just add some simple `Filters` to your code to start collecting Distributed Traces or Metrics.
+It's a great project run by the CNCF and very well fits in with the ethos that the http4k team believes in.
+As with all http4k integration modules, we want to enable http4k developers to be able to plug in their apps as simply as possible - in this case, just configure the OpenTelemetry API or Java-agent, then just add some simple `Filters` to your code to start collecting Distributed Traces or Metrics.
 Several tracing schemes are supported, including Amazon XRay, Jaeger and Zipkin.

 For more docs on how to get it all working, head over to the [docs](/guide/modules/opentelemetry).

 <hr/>
 #### Upgrading & library API changes
-Like the neat little worker bunnies we are, we've also taken the opportunity to clean up the [http4k] source code.
-All previously deprecated code has been removed, leaving the codebase nice and tid17 platforms and counting: http4k v4 Unleashedy.
+Like the neat little worker bunnies we are, we've also taken the opportunity to clean up the http4k source code.
+All previously deprecated code has been removed, leaving the codebase nice and tidy.
 If you are upgrading, the best idea is to first upgrade to the last v3 version (v3.285.2), deal with any existing deprecations in place, then simply upgrade again to v4.0.0.0.

 <hr/>
 #### http4k.org
-One of the things that our users feedback about was that the structure of the docs in [http4k.org][http4k] could be improved, so we've begun overhauling the site to simplify the content.
+One of the things that our users feedback about was that the structure of the docs in [http4k.org]http4k could be improved, so we've begun overhauling the site to simplify the content.
 Expect this to be a continual improvement thing, but on the whole the content will be organised as follows:

-- The [Developer guide](/guide) will contain descriptions of the underlying concepts in and around the libraries.
+- The [Developer guide](/guide/modules) will contain descriptions of the underlying concepts in and around the libraries.
 Code in the guide will be snippet-based.
 - The [Cookbook](/cookbook) will contain extended examples of how to accomplish particular tasks. eg. provide a custom `ServerConfig` implementation.
 Code here will generally be complete and contain runnable examples.
 - The [Examples repo](https://github.com/http4k/examples) hosts fully self-contained, runnable projects that can be used as a baseline for particular features - eg. how to write and run an [app on Quarkus](https://github.com/http4k/examples/tree/master/quarkus) or use the cloudnative module to enable [typesafe configuration](https://github.com/http4k/examples/tree/master/typesafe-configuration)